oslabs-beta/janusQL/README.md

 # janusQL
-A tool for GraphQL API security and performance testing
+A tool for GraphQL API security and performance testing.
+Currently in Beta.